uvarc/rc-website/content/post/maintenance-announcement.md

 System engineers have installed a new `/scratch` file system, and have transferred to the new system any files/data that were less than 90 days old on the former scratch system (now called `/oldscratch`).
 Files older than 90 days must be transferred manually from `/oldscratch` to `/scratch`.
-Instructions for tranferring your files are available [here] (https://www.rc.virginia.edu/2019/09/changes-to-/scratch-september-2019/).
+Instructions for transferring your files are available [here] (https://www.rc.virginia.edu/2019/09/changes-to-/scratch-september-2019/).

-**RC staff will be in Brown Library, room 145, from 3 to 5 p.m. on Wednesday, September 18, offering technical support for those who need help moving their files to `/scratch`.**
+RC staff will be in **Brown Library, room 145, from 3 to 5 p.m. on Wednesday, September 18**, offering technical support for those who need help moving their files to `/scratch`.**

 ## II.  **Updates to software modules**
 ### _New and updated modules_: